Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Open-Domain Dialogue Systems

 \subsection{Interactive Training}

 Interactive training, also called human-in-loop training, is a unique training method for dialogue systems.
-Annotated data is fixed and limited, not being able to cover all situations.
+Annotated data is fixed and limited, not being able to cover all dialogue settings.
 Also, it takes a long time to train a good system.
 But in some industrial products, the dialogue systems need not be perfect when accomplishing their tasks.
 Thus, interactive training is desirable because the dialogue systems can improve themselves via interactions with users anywhere and anytime, which is a more flexible and cheap way to finetune the parameters.

-~\cite{li2016dialogue} introduced a reinforcement learning-based online learning framework.
+Training schemes with the above intuition have been developed in recent years.~\cite{li2016dialogue} introduced a reinforcement learning-based online learning framework.
 The agent interacted with a human dialogue partner and the partner provided feedback as a reward signal. \cite{asghar2016deep} first trained the agent with two-stage supervised learning, and then used an interaction-based reinforcement learning to finetune.
 Every time the user chose the best one from K responses generated by the pretrained model and then responded to this selected response.
 Instead of learning through being passively graded,~\cite{li2016learning} proposed a model that actively asked questions to seek improvement.
 Active learning was applicable to both offline and online learning settings. \cite{hancock2019learning} argued that most conversation samples an agent saw happened after it was pretrained and deployed.
 Thus, they proposed a framework to train the agent from the real conversations it participated in.
 The agent evaluated the satisfaction score of the user from the user's response of each turn and explicitly requested the user feedback when it thought that a mistake has been made.
 The user feedback was further used for learning. \cite{bouchacourt2019miss} placed the interactive learning in a cooperative game and tried to learn a long-term implicit strategy via Reinforce algorithm.
+Some of these work has been adopted by industry products and is a very promising direction for study.